Zenith Chronomaster El Primero 38mm Review

 - The logo on the dial now has the Zenith star icon above it and the words "El Primero" printed below the logo in a sans serif font whereas the original El Primero had no star icon, and the word El Primero printed in a script style font.

-- Red central chronograph has a zenith star icon and the tail end of the hand which acts as a counterweight whereas the original version didn't.
+- The red central chronograph has a zenith star icon and the tail end of the hand which acts as a counterweight whereas the original version didn't.

 Is the El Primero worth it?